arsenyf/FinkelsteinFontolan_2021NN/README.md

 ## Step 5: Launch MATLAB and run `init.m`

-Ensure ***FinkelsteinFontolan_2021NN*** is your "Current Folder"
+Restart MATLAB to ensure no previous DataJoint connections are open.
+Ensure ***FinkelsteinFontolan_2021NN*** is your "Current Folder" in MATLAB

-On the Command Window, run
+On the Command Window (in MATLAB), run

     init

 ## Step 6: Go to MATLAB and explore the data

-Ensure ***FinkelsteinFontolan_2021NN*** is your "Current Folder", and you are ready to connect to the pipeline.
+Ensure ***FinkelsteinFontolan_2021NN*** is your "Current Folder" in MATLAB.
+Explore the data.
 For example, to inspect the Session table, try:

     EXP.Session()